-The ill-received Plus account costs £5 a month, Premium raises this to £15 a month, and includes a six month minimum term.
+The ill-fated ‘Plus’ account cost £5 a month, Premium raises this to a hefty £15 a month, and includes a six month minimum term.
 That’s £180 a year, or £90 if you only keep the account the minimum term.

 Whilst that might seem pretty steep, Monzo claims that the account benefits are worth up to £256 a year.
 Is it good value?
 That remains to be seen.

 Before we get started, it’s worth mentioning that Monzo is currently offering a £5 sign up bonus to new customers.
 To get the bonus, sign up for a Monzo account via our link, and make one card purchase within 30 days.
 It doesn’t matter which Monzo account you sign up for so you might as well start with the free one.

 Before discussing the Premium account benefits in detail, it is first worth addressing the eligibility criteria for the account.
 As it comes bundled with insurance this imposes an 18-69 year old age limit on the account.
 It’s only available as a sole/single account, so not possible to upgrade a joint or business account to Premium